 Window tint percentage refers to the amount of Visible Light Transmission (VLT) that can pass through the tinted window.
 Lower percentages indicate darker tint, allowing less light in.
 Here’s a general breakdown of tint percentages and their effects:

-• 70% VLT (Very Light Transmission): This is a barely-there tint that allows most light to come through.
+- 70% VLT (Very Light Transmission): A barely-there tint that allows most light to come through.
 It offers some UV protection and reduces glare but minimal privacy.

-• 50% VLT: This is a moderate tint that provides noticeable heat rejection and some privacy.
+- 50% VLT: A moderate tint that provides noticeable heat rejection and some privacy.
 You can still see clearly through the windows during the day.

-• 35% VLT: This is a popular choice that offers significant heat rejection, glare reduction, and improved privacy.
+- 35% VLT: A popular choice that offers significant heat rejection, glare reduction, and improved privacy.
 You can still see out of the windows at night, but visibility may be slightly reduced.

-• 20% VLT: This is a dark tint that offers excellent privacy and heat rejection.
+- 20% VLT: A dark tint that offers excellent privacy and heat rejection.
 However, night visibility can be considerably affected.

-• 5% VLT (Limo Tint): This is the darkest legal tint allowed in most areas.
+- 5% VLT (Limo Tint): The darkest legal tint allowed in most areas.
 It offers maximum privacy and heat rejection but significantly reduces night visibility.

 How Do You Calculate Tint Over Factory Tint?